-MedTech E-Lab will not be offered as course in SS 2021!
+MedTech E-Lab will not be offered as course until further notice

 The Central Institute of Medical Engineering (ZiMT) is offering, in collaboration with the University Hospital of Erlangen, Siemens Healthcare, Medical Valley EMN and Universidad de Navarra/IESE, a new course in entrepreneurship and medical engineering within the framework of EIT Health:

 This practical course is geared towards students who are keen to solve practical real-world challenges from hospital partners, whilst using a hands-on approach and acquiring relevant tools to build and launch a business.

 The semester-long MedTech Entrepreneurship Lab will work with multidisciplinary teams to solve practical questions in medical technology and digital health.